 Status: The ISO is currently scheduling a stakeholder and design effort related to the release of information.

-Strengthening General Market Power Provisions (N)
+Strengthening General Market Power Provisions

 The following three issues were raised in stakeholder comments to the Initial Scoping of Post MRTU Releases issue paper that is posted on the ISO website as high priority market enhancements for post MRTU implementation.